Changes in Registration

 Cancellation of Registration (before classes start)

 Students who register and then decide not to attend NDSU before the semester start date must cancel their registration by submitting a Cancellation of Registration/Withdraw to Zero Credits form.
 Forms must be submitted to NDSU One Stop.
-Cancellations are not accepted by telephone, and it is not possible to cancel registration or to drop an only or last course online using Campus Connection.
-Cancellations completed prior to the semester start date result in a full refund and no academic transcript.
+It is not possible for a student to cancel registration online using Campus Connection; students must submit the form.
+Cancellations are not accepted by telephone.
+Cancellations completed prior to the semester start date result in a full refund and no courses appear on the academic transcript.

 Withdrawal to Zero Credits (after classes have started)

-Students who have registered and then wish to drop all courses after the semester start date must officially withdraw from the university.
-Failure to initiate the withdrawal process may result in 'F' grades and financial obligations that otherwise might be avoided.
-Refund information may be reviewed on the One Stop website.
+Students who have registered and then wish to drop all courses after the semester start date must officially withdraw from the university by submitting a Cancellation of Registration/Withdraw to Zero Credits form by the semester deadline published on the Dates and Deadlines calendar.
+It is not possible for a student to withdraw from all of their classes in a semester online using Campus Connection; students must submit the form.
+Failure to initiate the withdrawal process will result in the grades earned in the course appearing on the academic transcript and financial obligations owed to the university.
+Tuition refund information may be reviewed on the One Stop website.
 Steps to withdraw from all courses include the following:

 - Students are responsible for any unpaid bills at the time of withdrawal.

-- Students should not attempt to drop all of their courses, their last course, or their only course on Campus Connection.
+- Students should not attempt to drop all of their courses, their last course, or their only course via Campus Connection.

 - Unlike refunds for individual course drops, withdrawal refunds are prorated and are based on complete withdrawals from all courses, course lengths, and withdrawal dates.

 - If a final grade for any course taken in the semester is posted to the NDSU transcript, students are not eligible to Withdraw to Zero Credits.
-Students may drop the remainder of courses in accordance with the published drop deadlines for the semester (see Dropping Courses/Sections & Administrative Drops above).
+Students may drop the remainder of courses in accordance with the published drop deadlines for the semester (see Adding/Dropping Individual Courses above).
 Students may view their unofficial transcript in Campus Connection.

-- the student to acknowledge a series of academic statements;
+- the student to acknowledge understanding a series of academic statements;

-- provide a detailed explanation of the extenuating circumstances that were beyond the control of the student and impacted the student's learning during the identified semester(s), and;
+- provide a detailed explanation that includes dates of the extenuating circumstance, which was beyond the control of the student that impacted the student's learning during the identified semester(s), and;

-Once the appeal material is complete, the Appeal for Retroactive Withdrawal may be submitted to the Office of Registration and Records.
+Once the appeal material is gathered, the student will submit the Appeal for Retroactive Withdrawal and all supporting documentation to the Office of Registration and Records.
 Appeals are reviewed and final decisions are rendered in the college of the student's current academic major by either a designated individual or appointed committee.
 Decisions by the college are final.

 Auditing & Wait Listing Courses

-An auditor may attend classes only as a listener, without participation in regular class exercises, and may be admitted to classes only with a class permit and official registration as an auditor.
-No credit is received for audited courses, and 'AU' appears on the transcript.
+An auditor may attend classes only as a listener, without participation in regular class exercises.
+No credit is received for audited courses, and an 'AU' grade appears on the transcript.
 A student cannot fail an audit; however, an instructor may assign a 'WAU' (withdrawn) for non-attendance.

 Wait Listed Classes

 NDSU utilizes a wait list feature in Campus Connection for most classes.
 Students attempting to register for a class that has reached its enrollment capacity may add themselves to a wait list.
 Wait list processes run daily until the No Record Drop deadline for a class.
-Students should monitor their position on a wait list and may be automatically enrolled if a seat becomes available and no holds or course restrictions prevent enrollment.
-Students are notified via official NDSU email if enrolled in a class via the wait list process, but are ultimately responsible for any registration activity.
-Students no longer wishing to be enrolled in a wait listed class must drop it from their study list on Campus Connection.
-Students wishing to enroll in a class that does not utilize the wait list process should contact the academic department offering the course for enrollment options.
+Students should monitor their position on a wait list and will be automatically enrolled if a seat becomes available and no holds or course restrictions prevent enrollment.
+Students are notified via their official NDSU email if enrolled in a class via the wait list process.
+Students no longer wishing to be enrolled in a wait listed class must drop it from their study list using Campus Connection.
+Students wishing to enroll in a class that does not utilize the wait list process may contact the academic department offering the course for enrollment options.

-- Graduate students who wish to enroll in undergraduate coursework must follow the procedure below that most closely matches their academic intent:
+- Graduate students who need to enroll in undergraduate coursework must follow the procedure below that most closely matches their academic intent.
+Students will complete and submit the Dual Career Registration form for the following situations:

-- If undergraduate coursework is to be applied to an undergraduate program in which the student plans to enroll concurrent with a graduate program of study, submit either an Undergraduate Application for Admission (if never enrolled as an undergraduate at NDSU) or a Reactivation Form (if previously enrolled as an undergraduate at NDSU).
-This coursework will appear on an undergraduate academic record and be billed at the undergraduate rate.
-Graduate tuition waivers may not cover undergraduate coursework.
+- A graduate student would like to take undergraduate coursework at the same time they are enrolled in graduate courses either as a non-degree seeking student or for an undergraduate program of study.
+For an undergraduate program of study, the student must submit either an Undergraduate Application for Admission (if never enrolled as an undergraduate at NDSU) to the Office of Admission or an Undergraduate Reactivation Form (if previously enrolled as an undergraduate at NDSU) to the Office of Registration and Records.
+The student will enroll in the undergraduate coursework on an undergraduate academic record and be billed at the undergraduate rate.
+Graduate tuition waivers will not cover undergraduate coursework.
+(Not for accelerated program.
+See #2 for approved accelerated programs)

-- If undergraduate coursework is to be applied to a graduate program of study (select programs only), obtain approval from the Graduate School.
-This coursework will appear on a graduate academic record and be billed at the graduate rate.
+- On a limited basis and only with permission, undergraduate coursework may be applied to a graduate program of study (select programs only).
+Students must obtain approval from the Graduate School.
+The undergraduate coursework will appear on a graduate academic record and be billed at the graduate rate.

 A collaborative student is one who chooses to enroll at more than one North Dakota University System (NDUS) institution for a particular term.
 The institution from which the student is earning a degree is considered the "home institution".
 The institution(s) that supplies courses for a degree is considered the "provider institution(s)".
 The following guidelines pertain to courses taken collaboratively: